 Born and raised in the suburbs of Chicago, Rabbi Jeremy Fine always wanted to be one thing when he grew up…a college basketball coach.
 After trying out for the basketball team at the University of Illinois – Champaign/Urbana and with the advice of Coach Rod Judson, Rabbi Fine began coaching at UNI High School.
 It was during this experience that he realized that Shabbat was too important to him and he started to become more involved in Hillel.
 Rabbi Fine spent three years as Hillel Student President, that combined with his upbringing at Solomon Schechter Day School, Camp Ramah, and USY.
 During his college years Rabbi Fine minored in Judaic Studies, spent one semester at LIST College, and began teaching any opportunity that came his way.
 He was became involved in a Jewish fraternity Sigma Alpha Mu.

 Rabbi Fine spent one year in the Davidson School for Jewish Education and deferred from The Jewish Theological Seminary to move to Israel for a year.
 While in Israel, Rabbi Fine studied at the Conservative Yeshiva, which instilled in him a deep passion for Jewish learning and text.

-Rabbi Fine returned to New York where he began his studies.
+Rabbi Fine returned to New York where he began his rabbinic studies.
 Through Rabbinical School Rabbi Fine was active in the Rabbinical School Student Organization serving as the class representative for four years.
-He spent one year at the Machon Schechter Institute in Jerusalem.
+He spent one year learning at the Machon Schechter Institute in Jerusalem.
 During Rabbinical School he received the William H. Lebeau Book Award and the Rabbi Morris Silverman Award in Liturgy.
-In 2011 Rabbi Fine received his Masters in Jewish Education and in 2012 was ordained by JTS.

-Rabbi Fine considers himself a life long learner.
-In 2013 he completed a certificate in Fundraising from New York University and the Rabbinical Assembly’s Rav Hamakshir Program (Kosher Certification).
+Rabbi Fine considers himself a life-long learner.
+In 2013 he completed the Rabbinical Assembly’s Rav Hamakshir Program (Kosher Certification).
 In 2014, inline with Temple of Aaron’s vision, Rabbi Fine partook in the Jewish Outreach Institute’s Big Tent training.
-In 2014 Rabbi Fine also completed a Mini-MBA Program for Non-Profit Organizations at St. Thomas University’s School of Executive Education.